RuichenHe/physicSimulator/README.md

 In the third demo gif, I enable the air drag force.
 By comparing with Demo1, it is clear to see the impact of the air drag force, reducing the speed of the falling cloth (10):
 + **Air Drag for Cloth**(10)
 ## Demo4
-In the 4th demo, I show the interaction in the simulation.
-There are two ways of interaction.
-User can click the nodes to change the moveable nodes into Base type temporaryly (during the clicking of the mouse).
-User can also click the Base nodes (indicated by white visual balls), and drag it to a certain degree, then the Base node will be destryed, and transfer to a movable Node type.
-This demo demonstrate the following features (5):
+In the 4th demo gif, I compare the simulation with a real world squere cloth movement to demonstrate the realistice speed of the simulation (5):
-+ **User Interaction**(5)
++ **Realistic Speed**(5)

 # shallowWater1d
 shallowWater 1d is a simulation of 1D shallow water.
 In the scene, a 1D water with intial surface height differences representing a dam break scene has been simulated with midpoint integration method.
 To make the scene realistic, a 2D pixel island sea art scene has been created using ChatGPT4 + DALL.E3.
 In addition, each 1d block of the water is rendered based on its height.
 The left and right boundary are set as